gerhardberger/youtube-data/README.md

 <h1>YouTube Data API</h1>

 This is a simple library for the [YouTuba Data API 2.0](https://developers.google.com/youtube/2.0/developers_guide_protocol_audience).
 It allows you to get data in small chunks, hence faster performance.
+Right now it requires jQuery and underscore.

 <h4>Getting started!</h4>